| The

 to the beliefs of Islam.

-this then comes together in the form of a core understanding
+comes together in the form of a core understanding which

-which can, and will, profoundly change for the better the
+can, and will, profoundly change for the better the future

-system should create its own money supply and not, as largely
+should create its own money supply and not, as largely at

 banking system.
 Put slightly differently, Islamic